Spark your curiosity + expand your creativity

 • Overview

-This advanced film class is designed for students who have prior filmmaking experience.
+This advanced film workshop is designed for students who have prior filmmaking experience.
 Students will deepen their skills and knowledge in filmmaking while they collaboratively consider how to explore the chosen theme/topic through varying contexts, points of view and historical perspectives.
 Students will be encouraged to investigate techniques and stories that are personally meaningful to them.
 Presentations of work by significant historic and contemporary filmmakers will be shared, giving students exposure to diverse approaches to personal and creative storytelling and students will build their ability to look critically at images and to engage in discussion with their peers.
 Critique of student work will further develop an understanding of the medium and each student’s personal, aesthetic interests.
 Over the 24 weeks, students will develop a short film which will be included in the Culminating Exhibition at the end of the academic year.

 Students may need to work on their projects outside of class time to allow for critique and workshoping their film during class time.